Gender disparities in health: Son preference

-One of the better documented cultural norms that augment gender disparities in health is the preference for sons.
+One of the better-documented cultural norms that augment gender disparities in health is the preference for sons.
 In India, for instance, the 2001 census recorded only 93 girls per 100 boys.
 This is a sharp decline from 1961, when the number of girls per 100 boys was nearly 98.
 In certain parts of India, such as Kangra and Rohtak the number of girls for every 100 boys can be as low as in the 70s.
 Additionally, low female to male numbers have also been recorded in other Asian countries – most notably in China where, according to a survey in 2005, only 84 girls were born for every 100 boys.
 Although this was a slight increase from 81 during 2001–2004, it is still much lower than the 93 girls per 100 boys in the late 1980s.
 The increasing number of unborn girls in the late 20th century has been attributed to technological advances that made pre-birth sex determination, also known as prenatal sex discernment, such as the ultrasound test more affordable and accessible to a wider population.
 This allowed parents who prefer a son to determine the sex of their unborn child during the early stages of pregnancy.
 By having early identification of their unborn child's sex, parents could practice sex-selective abortion, where they would abort the fetus if it was not the preferred sex, which in most cases is that of the female.

 Additionally, the culture of son preference also extends beyond birth in the form of preferential treatment of boys.
 Economic benefits of having a son in countries like India also explain the preferential treatment of boys over girls.
-For example, in Indian culture it is the sons that provide care and economic stability to their parents as they age, so having a boy helps to ensure the futures of many Indian families.
+For example, in Indian culture it is the sons who provide care and economic stability to their parents as they age, so having a boy helps to ensure the futures of many Indian families.
 This preferential care can be manifested in many ways, such as through differential provision of food resources, attention, and medical care.
 Data from household surveys over the past 20 years has indicated that the female disadvantage has persisted in India and may have even worsened in some other countries such as Nepal and Pakistan.